Tellicious/FuelTracker/README.md

   `vehicleId` first; if that fails, by `vehicle` name; if both fail, it auto-creates a stub vehicle of type `ice` so the entries link to something.
   You can re-classify it from the Vehicles screen afterward.
 - **`.json`** restores vehicles and settings.
+It is accepted only when the file's `schemaVersion` matches the running app (currently `2`); a mismatch is rejected with a "schema mismatch" error so you update the app first.
   Backup-tracking fields are preserved from the existing device.

 Both formats prompt for **Merge** (upsert by id) or **Replace** (wipe table first, then insert).
 Replace requires typing `DELETE` as a sanity check.